t4sk/hello-rust/README.md

   - heap
     - vec (stack = vec pointer, data = heap)
   - Each value in Rust has an owner.
   - There can only be one owner at a time.
+(Transfer of ownership)
   - When the owner goes out of scope, the value will be dropped.
+  - passing variable into function
 - [ ] borrow
+- [ ] String and str
 - [ ] struct
   - method
   - update syntax